-It can be easier said than done when you've got a million and one things to do, but remaining organised and prioritising tasks can help you to cope while maximising your productivity.
-The following tips are intended to help you succeed
+It can be easier said than done when you've got so many things to do, but remaining organised and prioritising tasks can help you to cope while maximising your productivity.
+These tips are intended to help you get through

 Don't keep it all in your head.
 At the beginning of each day, write on one sheet of paper what you need to get done and by when.
 Rank tasks according to importance or urgency.
 It will help you to structure your day and focus your mind.
 Setting your workload out in black and white will give you a realistic picture of which tasks you need to complete.
 Overestimating or underestimating workload can both have bad consequences.